 Activity level Guidance summaries for each of the UK nations.
 Please see full guidelines by clicking on the relevant country.
 Please also see the downloadable resources for risk assessment considerations.

-Horse riding/driving and lessons/coaching of small groups up to six people (including the coach) who do not share a household can take place outdoors providing social distancing is maintained.
+- Horse riding/driving and lessons/coaching of groups who do not share a household can take place as long as social distancing guidelines are followed.

 2. How can I keep up to date on government and NHS advice regarding Covid-19?
 Should I encourage my clients and staff to do the same?